About CBF Student Summer Environmental Leadership Courses

 - Entering 9th-12th grades for the 2018-2019 academic year.

 - Active in either student government, a student environmental organization, or their school's eco-club.

-The 2017 "50 Forward" summer course fee of $100 per student includes instruction, program materials, three meals a day, lodging, guest speaker fees, and various recreational activities.
+The summer course fee is $100 per student and includes instruction, program materials, three meals a day, lodging, guest speaker fees, and various recreational activities.
 CBF will collect the course fee after students receive notice they are accepted to the program.

 Questions: Contact SLcoordinator@cbf.org or call 410-268-8816